0xflagplz/AI-Sleep/README.md

 ## Inspiration

-0xtriboulet's talk that integrated ai facial regocnition to a loader.
+0xtriboulet's talk that integrated ai facial recognition to a loader.